-The feeling of being watched overwhelms me, I turn.
+The feeling of being watched overwhelms me, and I turn.
 A fleet greater than 20 strong is charting a course in my direction.
 With profiles like the noses of B-52 bombers, the bumphead parrotfish fix their gazes on me as they pass, and I, in turn, watch spellbound.
 I’m snorkeling, too transfixed by the colors of Australia’s Great Barrier Reef to sit out of the water between morning scuba dives.
 Spoilsport, the 120-foot-long Mike Ball Dive Expeditions boat, is moored just yards away; I try to yell, hoping to elicit the attention of passengers on deck.
 This moment is too precious not to share, so I yelp into the tube and gesture until I hear voices.

 Back on deck, I ask my boat mates if they saw the parrotfish or the gang of fledgling reef sharks in tow.
 Although they missed the sighting, those on board haven’t missed the opportunity to hop back into the drink, where any moment something holler-worthy will appear.